 Any landfill gas not burned in the engines is sent to either the open flare (EUOPENFLARE) or the enclosed flare (EUENCLOSEDFLARE) for combustion to control non-methane organic compounds (NMOCs); the open flare is also referred to as the "utility flare" in facility documents.
-The engine plant has a capacity to burn up to 5280 scfm when all 14 engines are running, but the landfill usually produces LFG at a lower rate, so the engines burn almost all the landfill gas produced; the average

-LFG flow rate for May 2018 was 4210 scfm.
+The engine plant has a capacity to burn up to 5,280 scfm when all 14 engines are running, but the landfill usually produces LFG at a lower rate, so the engines burn almost all the landfill gas produced; the average LFG flow rate during the past year was 3,700-3,800 scfm.
 The flares are mainly used when the engine plant is down or if there is a spike in LFG flow during construction.
-Based on operating records for 2017, the open flare was used for 172 hours while the enclosed flare was used for 72 hours.